shinonomeenana/Unibot/docs/en/usage/README.md

 - UniBot is a functional Discord bot that mainly provides query services related to "Project SEKAI Colorful Stage" Japanese server, international server, Traditional Chinese server and Korean Server.
 - By using this bot, you agree to the [Terms of Use](/en/licence/) and [Privacy Policy](/en/privacy/).
+- If you have any comments, you can join the feedback server (just opened)：https://discord.gg/R74mYeCG

 ## Query Project Sekai Song Information
 ### pjskinfo